 It might sound simple but keeping our pets in good health is something to consider on a daily basis.
 Lucy Ross, head of training at Pets Corner LTD, shares some tips to help owners take care of their furry friends and keep them healthy.

-Keep pets out of the cold weather
+Healthy pets: keep them out of the cold

 It is important that your dog is sheltered from the cold.
 Dogs that live outside will acclimatise during the colder months and build up a warm thick coat.

 "Animals should not be brought inside for the night and put out again during the day as this may cause them to moult – causing them stress and making them vulnerable to the cold," says Lucy.

 Many people give their pets ‘human’ food as a treat, but these foods are too high in fat and can be toxic to animals.

 Lucy says, "Cooked bones are often mistaken as a healthy treat to give cats and dogs.
 When given in their cooked state bones have a reduced moisture content and become brittle and can splinter harshly."